 - 4.1 Some development will help to sustain the community and meet local needs.
 Earlier plans established a development boundary for the village.
-This has served to contain its growth to within reasonable limits and this plan reaffirms the same approach. - 4.2 The blue line on the map defines and shows a settlement boundary for the village within which suitable development will generally be acceptable.
+This has served to contain its growth to within reasonable limits and this plan reaffirms the same approach. - 4.2 The plan defines and shows a settlement boundary for the village within which suitable development will generally be acceptable.
 Outside the village development will be tightly controlled and only permissible where it is essential in order to meet agricultural, forestry or other small-scale needs which cannot be met within the village.
-This aligns with emerging JLP Policy TTV31. - 4.3 The plan aims to control the scale and density of development so that it is in keeping with the parish and geared to meeting local housing needs.
-The character of some particularly sensitive parts of the village is further protected by Policy Areas.
+This aligns with JLP Policy TTV26. - 4.3 The plan aims to control the scale and density of development so that it is in keeping with the parish and geared to meeting local housing needs.
+The character of some particularly sensitive parts of the village is further protected by the Conservation Area and by the Policy Areas established in policies SNP3 and SNP4.